DavidToca/gitignore-gem/README.md

 DISCLAIMER  !!!
 -----------
-The gem is on beta, use at your own risk !!!! (because losing a .gitignore could  mean the end of everything as we know ;) )
+The gem is on beta, use at your own risk !!!! (e.g. you could lose your .gitignore if the template is not found :( )

 Installation